-Batching Location Updates on Mobile Devices for Cost and Environmental Savings
+Batching Location Data on Mobile Devices for Cost and Environmental Savings

 Marc Kranendonk